l00sy4/ClementineLdr/README.md

 ### Usage

-I'll complete this when the project is done
+Gonna fill this in when the project is done

 # Credits